 Woody in Kern County, California — The American West (Pacific Coastal)

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on June 13, 2016, by Denise Boose of Tehachapi, California.
-This page has been viewed 203 times since then and 37 times this year.
-Photos: 1, 2, 3. submitted on June 13, 2016, by Denise Boose of Tehachapi, California. • Syd Whittle was the editor who published this page.
+This page was last revised on November 6, 2019.
+It was originally submitted on May 16, 2015, by Alan Price or Jayne Hotchkiss-Price of Caliente, California.
+This page has been viewed 321 times since then and 25 times this year.
+Last updated on February 7, 2018, by Douglass Halvorsen of Klamath Falls, Oregon.
+Photos: 1, 2, 3, 4. submitted on May 16, 2015, by Alan Price or Jayne Hotchkiss-Price of Caliente, California.
+5, 6. submitted on May 23, 2015, by Alan Price or Jayne Hotchkiss-Price of Caliente, California. • Andrew Ruppenstein was the editor who published this page.